Decompression surgery as a treatment for sciatica

 Depending on the condition that is leading to sciatica symptoms, Laser Spine Institute may recommend one of the following minimally invasive procedures:

 - Discectomy.
 This procedure is used to remove protruding disc material when a slipped, bulging or herniated disc is pressing up against the sciatic nerve.

 - Foraminotomy.
 This decompression surgery involves opening a foramen, which is the passageway where the sciatic nerve root exits the spinal column.

 - Laminotomy.
 A laminotomy takes pressure off of nerves by removing a portion of the lamina, which is the protective bony structure that serves as a roof for the spinal canal.

 Contact Laser Spine Institute about our procedures

 Laser Spine Institute’s dedicated team of experts can help you evaluate your various surgical options to determine if you may be a candidate for one of our decompression surgeries.
 Since 2005 we have helped more than 75,000 patients find relief from neck or back pain at our state-of-the-art outpatient centers.

-To learn more, contact one of our Spine Care Consultants for a no-cost MRI review* to help determine if you are a candidate for one of our procedures.
+To learn more, contact one of our Patient Empowerment Consultants for a no-cost MRI review* to help determine if you are a candidate for one of our procedures.